ropapermaker/YouClip/README.md

 <br />

 ### Usage
+Linux:

-Just execute the script and you will be good to go. `python3 main.py` in linux terminal or `python main.py` in Window's CMD, in the folder's path of course.
+Just execute the script and you will be good to go. `python3 main.py` in the terminal.

+Windows:
+- If you installed using the installed on [Relases](https://github.com/adornerz/YouClip/releases)
+- If you're using the source code execute `python main.py` in CMD.
 <br />

 ### Stuff To Fix